Home

 Fortunately, Giant, Standard and Miniature Schnauzers are by and large regarded as healthy and robust dog breeds.
 They are relatively free of many genetic problems that affect some other purebreeds.

 As with any pet, you will probably encounter some health issues during the (hopefully) many years of your dog's life.
-Schnauzer health is of interest to all owners, so we have listed some of the main health topics relevant to Schnauzers.

 How Do You Know If your Dog Is Healthy?
 Read Our Top Ten Guide to Canine Health